OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/nodejs/README.md

 ## Setup the application locally

 ### Setup Azure Function
+Follow below guide to setup Azure Function and other resources before proceeding:
 - [Setup Azure Function and other resources](../azure-function-nodejs/README.md)

 ### Create and configure Azure Cosmos DB for NoSQL

+**> Note: You can skip this step if you have already created the Azure CosmosDB account while creating Azure function.**
  - **[Create Azure Cosmos DB Account](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal#create-account)** in Azure portal and [Enroll in the Vector Search Preview Feature](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/vector-search#enroll-in-the-vector-search-preview-feature)
+ - Deploy the `text-embedding-ada-002` model in your created Azure Open AI service for the application to create embedding vectors for user prompts or queries.
  - Create and collect `CosmosDBEndpoint`, `CosmosDBKey`, `CosmosDBDatabaseId`, `CosmosDBContainerId` and save those values to update in `.env` file later.

 ### Create an Azure Open AI service
+**> Note: You can skip this step if you have already created the Azure Open AI service while creating the Azure function.**
-- In Azure portal, create a [Azure Open AI service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+- In Azure portal, create an [Azure Open AI service](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
 - Create and collect `AzureOpenAIEndpoint`, `AzureOpenAIApiKey`, `AzureOpenAIDeploymentName`, and save those value  to update in `.env` file later.

 ### Setup for code